panoptix-za/structform/README.md

 Forms are a common way of capturing data in many programs.
-It's nice in these programs if the form can give realtime feedback on the data being captured data.
+It's nice in these programs if the form can give realtime feedback on the data being captured.
 Additionally, if you have a separate frontend and backend communicating over an API, it's good to keep the validation rules enforced by the frontend and backend the same.